- Circuit Description

 - All thru-hole construction with socketed ICs.
 Easy to solder.
 90 × 70 mm board footprint.

-The total parts cost for the board shown above is just shy of $50.
+The total parts cost for the board shown above is $58, including the output inductor.
 A reasonable build budget for a complete stereo amplifier, including chassis, heat sinks, connectors, etc. is around $400.

 The build process was documented in great detail by one of my builders.
 Do note that this builder went completely overboard on component selection with “TCC Naked Z-foil” resistors and such.
 This is completely unnecessary from a technical performance perspective as the Modulus-86 will provide world class performance with the specified parts.
 The fancy components do make for a good looking amp and impressive marketing copy, however.
 His slide show is available here: Poseidon’s Voice – Neurochrome Modulus-86 Rev. 2.1 Build.
 Note that this build video refers to Rev. 2.1 of the Modulus-86.

 The Modulus-86 has also been featured on Reddit’s Kit Thursday.
 To read the builder feedback on Reddit, please follow this link: Modulus-86 on Reddit.
 Some really nice pictures of a very clean build of a Modulus-86 + Power-86 amp are available here: Modulus-86 on Imgur.